 - If you overwintered tomatoes and peppers, as new growth begins to appear, trim plant back and fertilize to encourage growth.
 If plants do not appear to be coming back as temperatures warm, replace with new plants in a different area of the garden.

-What to plant in the Arizona garden in February:
+What to plant in the low desert Arizona garden in February:

-- Anise, *Basil, Bay, Caraway, Catnip, Chamomile, Chives, Espazote, Fennell, French Taragon, Garlic Chives, Germander, Horehound, Hyssop, Lavender, Lemon Balm, Lemon Grass, Lemon Verbena, Marjoram, Mint, Parsley, Rue, Safflower, Sage, Winter Savory, Summer Savory, Thyme, Yarrow
+- Anise, *Basil, Bay, Caraway, Catnip, Chamomile, Chives, Epazote, Fennell, French Tarragon, Garlic Chives, Germander, Ginger, Horehound, Hyssop, Lavender, Lemon Balm, Lemon Grass, Lemon Verbena, Marjoram, Mint, Parsley, Rue, Safflower, Sage, Winter Savory, Summer Savory, Thyme, Turmeric, Yarrow

 * = Plant after February 15th

-- Bee Balm, Butterfly Weed, *Desert Marigold, Desert Milkweed, English Daisy, Gaillardia, Gazania, Geranium, Gillia, Gloriosa Daisy, Hollyhock, Marigold, Mexican Sunflower, Periwinkle, Petunia, Primrose, Purslane, Ranunculus, Rudbeckia, Safflower, Straw Flower, Sunflower, Sweet Peas, Verbena, Wild Hyssop, Yarrow
+- Alyssum, *Angelonia, Bee Balm, Butterfly Weed, *Desert Marigold, Desert Milkweed, English Daisy, Gaillardia, Gazania, Geranium, Gloriosa Daisy, Hollyhock, Marigold, Mexican Sunflower (Tithonia), Periwinkle (Vinca), Petunia, Primrose, Purslane, Ranunculus, Rudbeckia, Safflower, Spilanthes, Strawflower, Sunflower, Sweet Peas, Verbena, Wild Hyssop, Yarrow